 All the feels!

-First up let’s talk about they reason they are coming to you.
+First up let’s talk about the reason they are coming to you.
 Someone that is visiting your website has a need, a problem, a pain that needs solving.

 People will decide very quickly if they are on the right site for them, so make sure you show/tell them (preferably both) what you help with.
 Make it results based as we all want the answer, not the road that will lead us there.

-- The one that is ready to buy and get with the program – you want them to buy or contact you to sign that contract
+- They are ready to buy and get with the program – you want them to buy or contact you to sign that contract

-- The one that is interested and wants to know more – you want them on your list or have them email you
+- They are interested and want to know more – you want them on your list or have them email you

-I am very happy to have the 3rd camp leave.
-I don’t have any regrets over that as long as I know they are really not right for me and I’m not right for them.
+I am pleased to have the 3rd camp leave.
+I don’t have any regrets over that as long as I know they are not right for me and I’m not right for them.
 Don’t feel bad for people leaving.
-It is actually sign that your website is selecting people instead of leaving everyone feel like ‘ehm.. maybe, I don’t know…’.
-You want to get a respons saying ‘YES!!’ but that will also trigger the ‘NO’ respons in others and you need and should be fine with that.
+It is a sign that your website is selecting people instead of making everyone feel like ‘ehm.. maybe, I don’t know…’.
+You want to get a response saying ‘YES!!’ but that will also trigger the ‘NO’ response in others, and you need and should be okay with that.

-Make sure you have information for both of them easily and readily avaiable.
-They need different things but they both need to be able to easily acces what they do need and get to their decision: either signing up to your newsletter (or what ever you want them to do to learn more about you and your services) or getting them to buy.
+Make sure you have information for both of them easily and readily available.
+They need different things, but they both need to be able to easily access what they need.
+So they can get to their decision: either signing up to your newsletter (or whatever you want them to do to learn more about you and your services) or getting them to buy.

 When they are on your website, the odds of them being in either the trust or buy phase are high.
-If they are in the inquiry phase make sure you make it easy for them to sign up for your newsletter.
-Yes, that is still allowed post-GDPR because you are asking to sign up to your newsletter, not tricking them into it – I will talk more about this later – just make sure they can sign up with ease.
-Also let them know what they will get in return for giving you their email.
+If they are in the trust phase, make sure you make it easy for them to sign up for your newsletter.
+Yes, that is still allowed post-GDPR because you are asking to sign up to your newsletter, not tricking them into it.
+Just make sure they can sign up with ease.
+Also, let them know what they will get in return for giving you their email.
 What awesomeness awaits them in your newsletters?

 Show your expertise.
-Whether it is a blog, your Instagram page, YouTube videos… show them you actually know what you are talking about by giving them information and tricks & tips.
+Whether it is a blog, your Instagram page, YouTube videos, show them you know what you are talking about by giving them information and tricks & tips.

 Make it easy to buy!
-Whether you need them to fill in a form before you can actually send them a quote or they can hit the ‘buy’ button right then and there.
-Make it as easy on them as you can by not making them go through unnecessary or cumbersome hoops!
+Whether you need them to fill in a form before you can actually send them a quote or they can hit the ‘buy’ button right then and there, make it as easy on them!
+Please do not make them go through unnecessary or cumbersome hoops!

 Last but not least

-This is my last tip about making your website convert but it could have also been the first: make sure the website runs well!
+This is my final tip about making your website convert, but it could have also been the first: make sure the site runs well!
 You do NOT want a website that loads too slow.
-Your potential client will be gone before it actually has a chance to think you are amazing and someone they want to work with!
+Your potential client will be gone before they have a chance to think you are amazing and someone they want to work with!